 Put-in-Bay Ferry service has been suspended as waves have submerged docks and created hazardous conditions both in Catawba Island the ferry’s loading point and at Put-in-Bay.

 Hydraulic systems on one of the ferry boats loading ramps were damaged.
 Two of the Put-in-Bay ferries spent the entire night at rest on the back side of the island behind the South Bass Island State Park at Put-in-Bay where calmer waters and the island land mass provided a safe harbor.
 Crews spent the night on both vessels maintaining watches.

 Miller Ferry President William “Billy” Market was unable to confirm when or if the ferry would be making any trips today as the winds and high water continued to batter the island this morning.

 Residents and tourists who are stranded on the island will not be without something to do however as the annual tradition of the “Whisky Light” is scheduled for this weekend at the Roundhouse Bar although it is unknown if the scheduled entertainers made it to the island before the suspension of ferry service.

 Put-in-Bay and Lake Erie Fishermen are urged to exercise caution for several days after the winds and high water subsides as the surging then receding water will carry logs and debris into that water creating hazardous conditions.

-According to the Lake Erie wind forecast, high winds with gusts in excess of 30 MPH are expected to continue until later into to Tuesday.
+According to the Lake Erie wind forecast, high winds with gusts in excess of 30 MPH are expected to continue until later into to the day.